State government’s consultation announcement

 I submitted my sales volumes but when my invoice was sent out I realised I made a mistake, how do I update this?

-- If you have submitted incorrect sales volumes by mistake please make your adjustments on the portal, following these detailed instructions on how to do this.
+- If you have submitted incorrect sales volumes by mistake please make your adjustments on the portal.
+Detailed instructions on how to do this are located here.

 - Please note your adjustments will be reflected in your next invoice after they have been approved by the auditor, the cut off date for sales volumes submissions and adjustments is the 15th of each month.
 If you submit your updated volumes after this date the adjustment will be reflected in the following months invoice.